tcartwright/tcdbtools/docs/New-DBScripterObject.md

 ## Parameters
     -ServerInstance <String>
-        Specifies the database server hostname.
+        The sql server instance to connect to.

         Required?                    true
         Position?
 1